percy/percy-storybook/README.md

 #### Command line arguments

-Since existing flags are no longer available, here are each of their alternatives:
+Previous flags are no longer available, here are each of their alternatives:

 - The previous `--build_dir` flag is now a command argument:\
   `$ percy-storybook --build_dir ./build` becomes `$ percy storybook ./build`